Skip to content

 Where the employer and the employee have not agreed on a different period of notice or are not bound by a collective agreement, for example, to observe another type of notice period, the provisions of the Employment Contracts Act apply.
 Read more about notice periods!

-Threat of dismissal or change negotiations on – Do you need more legal help?
+Threat of dismissal or change negotiations on – see more legal help!

 Are you facing change negotiations and would like more information on how to prepare for them?
-Lakiruutu helps.
+You can also get legal advice from Lakiruutu videos!

-Log in to OMA+ and watch the Lakiruutu on change negotiations.
-The Lakiruutu answers questions such as when to hold negotiations, what information the employer must provide and who represents staff in negotiations.
+Log in to the OMA+ service and see Lakiruutu on change negotiations, which you will find under Webinars and training.
+Lakiruutu answers questions such as when change negotiations must be held, what information the employer must provide, and who represents the employees in the negotiations.